-Testimony was received objecting to the removal of street trees and tree canopy in the area of the proposed modifications because students, staff, parents, Neighborhood Association, and neighbors have helped to establish the tree canopy that enhances the neighborhood charm, the tree canopy provides beauty, habitat, and benefits for relief of the climate crisis, and the trees provide shade to un-airconditioned classrooms
+Testimony was received objecting to the removal of street trees and tree canopy in the area of the proposed modifications because students, staff, parents, Neighborhood Association, and neighbors have helped to establish the tree canopy that enhances the neighborhood charm, the tree canopy provides beauty, habitat, and benefits for relief of the climate crisis, and the trees provide shade to unairconditioned classrooms.
+Testimony was received asserting errors in the description of proposed work, errors in tree species and diameters, and misinterpretations of applicable criteria in the School District's Street Tree Removal Permit and citing the appeal of that permit by the Grant Neighborhood Association.

-Staff Response: The applicant's response to comments indicates that the proposal includes replacing four of the trees in the green space between the proposed sidewalk and the building and that the District is committed to replacing the trees with larger caliper trees.
-As conditioned below, the applicant will be required to replace all of the removed trees at a minimum ratio of 1:1, the replacement trees must be planted in either the street right-of-way or on the School property, and the replacement trees must be at least 2 inches caliper.
+Finding: The applicant's response to comments indicates that the proposal includes replacing four of the trees in the green space between the proposed sidewalk and the building and that the District is committed to replacing the trees with larger caliper trees.
+As conditioned, the applicant will be required to replace all of the removed trees at a minimum ratio of 1:1, the replacement trees must be planted in either the street right-of-way or on the School property, and the replacement trees must be at least 2 inches caliper.
+The Public Works Department received the testimony regarding the Street Tree Removal Permit and will address it in the appeal of the Street Tree Removal Permit, which is separate from the Class 3 Site Plan Review application.